ChaoLiou/Career/2. ltc-1412-1802/README.md

 - :office: : `LearningTech` (`Innovue` now) @Pingzhen/Taoyuan
 - :construction_worker: : Software Engineer/Junior Fullstack Developer, 2014.12 - 2018.02
 - maintain 2 projects and develop new features (2 men group)
-  - one is a website for searching & viewing patents
+  - one is a website for `searching & viewing patents`
-  - another one is a website not only for searching & viewing patents, but also download them to your own project to analyze in many different types of tables or charts
+  - another one is also a website not only for `searching & viewing patents`, but also `export them to your own project online` to analyze them with tables or charts
-- design and maintain `patents transfer system`
+- renew and maintain `patents transfer system`
-  - * transfer the patent which is the feeds for searching on websites, from sgml/xml/json to database)
+  - * transfer the patents which are the feeds for websites, from sgml/xml/json files to table in database)
-- sometimes assist other developers' projects to implement customized features (3-4 men group)
+- assist other developers' projects to implement new & customized features (3-4 men group)
 - experience tags
-  - `asp.net`, `asp.net mvc`, `webservice, webapi`, `ado.net, linq2sql`, `css/less`, `css/bootstrap`, `js/knockoutjs`, `js/jquery`
+  - `asp.net`, `asp.net mvc`, `webservice, webapi`, `ado.net, linq2sql`, `css/less`, `css/bootstrap`, `js/jquery`
   - `MS SQL`, `IIS`
-  - `regular expression`, `xml, sgml`, `manipulate archive(zip, gz, tar)`
+  - `regular expression`, `xml, sgml`, `manipulate archive(zip, gz, tar) with .net`

 # Milestone Experiences
 - [patents transfer system](#patents-transfer-system-arrow_up_small)